-Generally, candidates may apply simultaneously to Penn Engineering’s master’s programs and another program at Penn, in accordance with the provisions of the other program (or of the specifically articulated program mentioned above).
+Generally, candidates may apply simultaneously to one of the qualified Penn Engineering master’s programs and the other chosen program at Penn, in accordance with the provisions of the other program (or of the specifically articulated program mentioned above).

 Applicants must satisfy admission requirements of both Penn Engineering and the other school.
 This includes submitting the appropriate standardized tests as required by each program, such as the GRE, GMAT, MCAT, or LSAT.
 Applicants should contact both schools’ admissions offices for more information as soon as possible, so that appropriate procedures are followed.

 Dual Ph.D.
 Degree Programs

 Dual degrees offer Ph.D. students the opportunity for cross-disciplinary studies with an integrative and inclusive curricula, in collaboration with the Schools of Medicine and Veterinary Medicine and the Dental School.
 These programs are offered in conjunction with the Bioengineering Ph.D.

 Students must satisfy independent admissions requirements of both the School of Engineering and Applied Science and the other school involved.
 This means that the appropriate standardized tests, such as the GMAT or MCAT, a completed application form and fee, transcript, and recommendations, must be sent to both schools.